Kitaps/emasa-scrapping/README.md

 - `icecream`: returns better print results
 - `lxml`: parses the soup so it can be navigated with BeautifulSoup
 - `pandas`: preprocess data as dataframes
-- `snowflake-connector-python`: connect to the snowflake SQL server
+- `snowflake-connector-python`: connects to the snowflake SQL server
+- `xlrd`: reads excel documents

 ## Useful Commands